tiasMardiansyah/tiasMardiansyah/README.md

 -->

 ## About ##
-My name is Tias Mardiansyah, and I am a software developermostly work with backend.
+My name is Tias Mardiansyah, and I am a software developer mostly work with backend.

 <ul>
   <li>Used proggraming language